Garbage truck drags pedestrian several blocks in Morro Bay

 The pedestrian was pronounced dead at the scene.
 His name is not being released pending notification of his next of kin.

-Morro Bay police are investigation the fatal crash.
+Morro Bay police are investigating the fatal crash.
 Investigators are asking anyone with information about the incident to contact officer McCool at (805) 772-6225.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines